Rubber Molding Guide: Types, Design & Industrial Applications

 Injection Molding

 Rubber injection molding uses high heat and pressure to inject the raw rubber material into the mold through a narrow nozzle.
-Once inside the heated metal mold, the high temperatures result in vulcanization, a rubber curing (hardening) process.
+Once inside the heated metal mold, the high temperatures result in vulcanization, a rubber-curing (hardening) process.

 Unlike plastic injection molding, rubber molding uses much higher temperatures and pressure to inject the material into the mold.
 Rubber injection molding also benefits from the decades of innovations and optimizations refined in plastic injection molding.